HTTP-RPC/Kilo/README.md

 * `java.util.List`: array
 * `java.util.Map` or any other type: object

 By default, an HTTP 200 response is returned when a service method completes successfully.
-However, if a method returns `void` or `Void`, an HTTP 204 response will be returned.
-If a method returns `null`, HTTP 404 will be returned.
+However, if the handler method is annotated with `Creates`, HTTP 201 will be returned instead.
+If the handler's return type is `void` or `Void`, HTTP 204 will be returned.

+If a service method returns `null`, an HTTP 404 response will be returned.

 #### Custom Result Encodings
 Although return values are encoded as JSON by default, subclasses can override the `encodeResult()` method of the `WebService` class to support alternative representations.
 See the method documentation for more information.